-With Sardinian Arts, I share my love of the Sardinian handweavers, their art, and of Sardinia in general as a means of preserving, protecting, and promoting the art, work, lives, and the culture, heritage, land, and people of Sardinia.
-What I do is based on love and respect, not profit-seeking.
+With Sardinian Arts, I share my love of Sardinian handweavers, their art, and Sardinia in general; and I seek to help preserve, protect, promote, encourage, and advance the arts, culture, heritage, land, economy, and people of Sardinia in a sustainable manner.
+What I do is based in love and respect, not profit-seeking.

 As you see from reading through the website, the textiles here are made one at a time by the hands of weavers who put their heart into each fiber of every weaving.
 This care and attention imparts a tangible energy into each weaving — and it’s this indescribable essence that makes the textiles so indescribably unique and rare.

 If you seek to bring this essence into your life and your home, I offer you a connection to the integral spirit and beauty found in the traditional Sardinian handwoven textiles.

 I can help you find and bring the right textile into your life, provide your group or weaving guild a private showing and discussion of my the short film, I Want to Weave the Weft of Time, organize a small show or a larger exhibition of Sardinian textiles, bring you on a tour of Sardinian weaving studios — or just talk with you about Sardinia!

 As a kid, I loved textiles and fabrics.
 My mother was a remarkable seamstress who designed and made her own clothes and could construct anything with fabric.
 She occasionally ventured into related fiber arts, including weaving, which fascinated me.